countnazgul/enigma-mixin/README.md

     // if await them then pooling for reload progress messaged
     // will be started after the app finished reloading doc.doReload().then((r) => {
+      // give it another few ms to make sure we have all the messages setTimeout(function () {
         // stop the mixin from pooling for new messages.
         // The app reload is already complete at this point reloadProgress.stop();
         // resolve the main promise
         resolve(r);
+      }, 300);
     });

     // see below for available (optional) options that can be passed